Discover Omnia

 Accessibility and inclusivity: Designing with accessibility standards in mind creates an intranet that’s usable for everyone and fosters a more equitable digital workplace.

-Focus on these essentials to build an intranet that drives adoption today and evolves with your organization’s future needs.
+By focusing on these intranet design principles, organizations can build platforms that drive adoption today and evolve with future needs.

 7 Best Practices for Modern Intranet Designs

-Designing a modern intranet isn’t just about features—it’s about creating an experience that feels useful, easy, and inspiring for employees.
-Here’s how to do it:
+Designing a modern intranet isn’t just about features—it’s about creating an experience that feels useful, easy, and inspiring.
+Below are seven intranet design best practices that define successful projects.

 1. Prioritize a Personalized Employee Experience